LeelaChessZero/lc0/openSUSE_install.md

 ## RPM packages vs Building from Source

-An extremely versatile Build script that makes building from source simple and trivial is provided below which should run on practically any version of openSUSE but supports only the openBLAS backend, which means it can be run on any openSUSE without any hardware dependencies, and supports any version of openSUSE LEAP or Tumbleweed.
+An extremely versatile Build script that makes building from source simple and trivial is provided below which should run on practically any version of openSUSE but supports only the openBLAS backend, which means it can be run on any openSUSE without any hardware dependencies, and supports any version of openSUSE LEAP(ie 42.x, 15.1, etc, possibly ARM) or Tumbleweed.
 Most of the procedure after starting the script is just waiting to finish, no technical knowledge is required.

 For those who instead prefer to not install the many files to build lc0, experimental packages (as of this writing) are available for LEAP 15 and Tumbleweed only (as of this writing).
-Known quirks are described, and supports both BLAS (which can be installed on any hardware) and OpenCL which supports AMD GPU only.
+Currently the RPM supports OpenCL(aMD GPU only) and BLAS (which can be installed on any hardware).
 For Users who wish to use a pre-built binary from a package, skip down to ["RPM packages"](https://github.com/putztzu/lc0/blob/master/openSUSE_install.md#rpm-packages)

 If someone wishes to do the work to investigate the procedures to install other backends (As of this writing, Tensorflow and CUDA are possible) findings and updates to this guide are welcomed.

 ## Supported openSUSE versions

+The following until the "RPM Packages" section describes running the build script which would be the more flexible and versativle option today, which creates a binary for more than just the LEAP 15.0 and Tumbleweed x64 platforms

-These instructions have been tested on current versions of LEAP 15.0 (The stable release) and Tumbleweed (The Development Rolling Release) on 64-bit machines but these instructions and the build script should work with all versions of LEAP and Tumbleweed both past and into the forseeable future provided the repositories and packages are available..
+These build script instructions have been tested on current versions of LEAP 15.0 (The stable release) and Tumbleweed (The Development Rolling Release) on 64-bit machines but these instructions and the build script should work with all versions of LEAP and Tumbleweed both past and into the forseeable future provided the repositories and packages are available..

 ## Supported lc0 Backends